 In addition, the glue is often a different type of material than the piping itself, meaning its capabilities when faced with extreme heat may vary.

-At the end of the day, a fire sprinkler system is only as reliable as its weakest point.
+A fire sprinkler system is only as reliable as its weakest point.
 This is why BlazeMaster Fire Protection Systems recommends solvent cement.